zhaochunliang/building-database/README.md

 ## Notes

-* For the purpose of clarity, no focus has been spent on layout or design yet
+* For the purpose of clarity, little focus has been spent on layout or design yet